Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Equivariant Homological Mirror Symmetry

 \subsection{Homological mirror symmetry ${\MDx} \cong {\MDy}$}

-Homological symmetry relating ${\MDx}$ and ${\MDy}$ should be a manifest equivalence of derived categories \begin{conjecture} \beq \cong \MDa \cong \MDy. \eeq \end{conjecture} Both $X$ and $Y$ are asymptotically $Sym^{\vec d}({\mathbb C}^{\times})$ and homological mirror symmetry for ${\mathbb C}^\times$ is a simple and explicit \cite{Auroux} model of equivalences of this form.
+Homological symmetry relating ${\MDx}$ and ${\MDy}$ is a manifest equivalence of derived categories in \eqref{xay}: \beq \cong \MDa \cong \MDy. \eeq Both $X$ and $Y$ are asymptotically $Sym^{\vec d}({\mathbb C}^{\times})$ and homological mirror symmetry for ${\mathbb C}^\times$ is a simple and explicit \cite{Auroux} model of equivalences of this form.
 The families of $X$ and $Y$ in this paper -- labeled by a choice of a Lie algebra $^L{\fg}$, a set of minuscule representations $V_i$ and a dominant weight $\nu$ in representation $\bigotimes_i V_i$ -- should provide a vast, non-trivial, yet equally explicit set of equivalences of this kind.
-In the next section, we will prove the conjecture for $^L{\fg} = \mathfrak{su}_2$.
-Techniques we will use generalize to arbitrary $^L{\fg}$, so the general case should follow by similar means.
-One may be able to relax the dominance condition as well.
+In the next section, we will explain why this holds for $^L{\fg} = \mathfrak{su}_2$, although the result generalizes to arbitrary simply laced Lie algebra $^L{\fg}$.
+(Having included in $T_{\cal C}$ the thimbles associated to critical points at infinity, we are able to relax the dominance condition as well \cite{ADZ}.
+In particular, the ${\vec \mu} =0$ theory makes sense too.)

 From perspective of $Y$, the description of ${\MDy}$ as the derived category of modules of the algebra $A$ in \eqref{AlgebraA} comes about by identifying $A$ as the endomorphism algebra of its tilting generator $T = \oplus_{\cal C} \, T_{\cal C}$, which is the direct sum of left thimbles $T_{\cal C}$